JakeD520/Lucian/03_Episodes/S01E01/Scene 6.md

 _(quiet, but firm)_
 That's not what we do, Lyra.

 (HOLD.
 Lyra absorbs it.
-Her playfulness ebbs away.)
+Her playfulness ebbs away.
+Sit with Lyra internal shift)

 **LYRA**
 The humans fill their world with works—paintings, poems, cathedrals.
-_(beat, voice dipping)_
-And us… nothing.

 She turns slightly, catching her reflection on the marble floor.
+She examines it, swaying gently, as if seeing herself for the first time.

+(HOLD)
+(HOLD a little longer.
+Let's take Lyra's journey with her.)

 **LYRA**
 Funny, isn't it?
 Everything about me screams 'artist.'

-(HOLD.
 She spins the charm at her neck, glances down at tattoos, fabrics, wild hair.
-She laughs softly—uncertain, not joyous.)
+She laughs softly—uncertain, not joyous.

 **LYRA**
 But none of it is mine.
 The style, the ink, the songs I hum… all borrowed.
 From them.
 _(beat — quieter, her voice catching)_
 It's like I'm only wearing the mask.
 Pretending to be what I can never really be.

 Her eyes glisten.
-She presses her hand into her palm, nails biting.
+She unconsciously balls her fist, nails biting into her palm.

 (HOLD.
 Kaelarys watches, face softening.)

 Kaelarys steps closer, slow, deliberate.
 She takes Lyra's hand, pries the fingers open gently, and traces the **star tattoo** there.

 (HOLD.
-Her thumb moves in slow circles.
-CU: Lyra's breath trembling.)
+Her thumb moves in slow circles.)

-**KAELARYS**
+**KAELARYS** (softly, comforting)
-Oh, no, Lyra… don't you see?
+No, Lyra… don't you see?
 _(beat — her voice low, steady, intimate)_
 You are not only a creator.
 _(she meets her sister's eyes)_
-You are creation.
+You are the creation.

-(HOLD.
  Lyra's lips part.
 She doesn't pull away.
-For the first time, she lets Kaelarys hold her.)
+She lets Kaelarys hold her.

 **KAELARYS**
 _(she glances up at the tapestry, then back to Lyra)_